 The Hybrid WFR is the newest in our line-up of course offerings and includes an e-learning module and an in-person module.
 The e-learning module requires 30+ hours of online, computer-based learning that must be completed prior to participating in 40+ hours of in-person learning over the course of five (5) days.
 The Hybrid WFR is suited for those new to wilderness medicine as well as those with some previous medical experience.
 The online learning modules are designed with multiple learning preferences in mind.
 Interactive videos, readings, self-practice assignments, quizzes, and case studies prepare students to apply the curriculum during in-person drills and scenarios.
 Students are expected to have a working knowledge of computers and access to high-speed Internet.
 Please review the minimum technology requirements for the hybrid WFR here before registering for the course.
 Students must register four to two weeks before the in-person course date to receive access to and adequately complete the required online course work.
 If your schedule permits, allowing 6 weeks for the e-learning module is considered ideal.
 Students are encouraged to register and begin online course work in advance of the required deadlines.
 All students must complete the online learning module in order to attend the in-person sessions.

 Students in the 5-day and Hybrid WFR courses must be at least 18 years old to participate.
 Certain course sponsors may set a higher minimum age or establish other requirements consistent with their program.
-No previous medical training is required.
+No previous medical training is required to take these courses.

 The Wilderness First Responder curriculum is written in-house by a team of remote medical rescue researchers and professionals.
 Ongoing evidence-based research and review contributes to a unique and innovative approach to patient care in backcountry and austere settings.
 The curriculum is comprehensive, complete, and kept current on an annual basis.
 This is the most current and cutting-edge course of any first response medical training (urban or remote) in the world.